NCATSTranslator/reasoner-validator/DEVELOPER_NOTES.md

 ## TRAPI Version Updates

 For Github-related performance reasons, as of project release v3.8.3, the code caches the TRAPI releases and branches from the ReasonerAPI in the **[versions.yaml](reasoner_validator/versions.yaml)** file.
-Whenever the TRAPI releases changed significantly, one needs to update this file by running the [scripts/trapi_releases.py](scripts/trapi_releases.py) script, then commit the new **[versions.yaml](reasoner_validator/versions.yaml)** file to Github.
+Whenever the TRAPI releases changed significantly, one needs to update the project version inventory file by running the [scripts/trapi_releases.py](scripts/trapi_releases.py) script, then commit the new **[versions.yaml](reasoner_validator/versions.yaml)** file to Github.

 ## Project Releases